 According to the Palm Beach County Sheriff’s Office, an investigator in Arkansas was going through a suspect’s device and reportedly found a conversation on the app Kik between the suspect and a user named “green1181” about sexually molesting children.

 Last week, investigators in Florida discovered that a Facebook user with the name “David Green” had uploaded child pornography on the platform, the arrest report indicates.
-They obtained a search warrant for Green’s home, and purportedly found devices containing several pornographic images of infants and young children.
+They obtained a search warrant for the defendant’s home, and purportedly found devices containing several pornographic images of infants and young children.

-Records from Florida Department of Health show that Green has been a licensed paramedic since 2007.
+Records from Florida Department of Health show that the defendant has been a licensed paramedic since 2007.
 He became a registered nurse in 2015 and works as an ER nurse at Jupiter Medical Center.

-A spokesperson for Jupiter Medical Center told news sources that Green has been suspended pending investigation and his access to the hospital has been revoked.
+A spokesperson for Jupiter Medical Center told news sources that the accused has been suspended pending investigation and his access to the hospital has been revoked.

 Cases involving child pornography aren’t uncommon in Palm Beach.
-Just last month, Palm Beach school employee Timothy Scott was arrested after investigators discovered that he had allegedly stored child pornography at his work computer.
+Just last month, Palm Beach school employee Timothy Scott, 56, was arrested after investigators discovered that he had allegedly stored child pornography at his work computer.

 Possession of child pornography is a serious charge with severe penalties.
 Prosecutors can charge a count for each image found in the defendant’s possession.
 Each count is a third degree felony punishable by up to 5 years in prison.
 Possession of more than 10 images allows prosecutors to enhance the charges to second degree felonies, punishable by up to 15 years in prison for each count.